agostone/agna-node-memwatch/README.md

 For more possibilities check the path parameter here: https://lodash.com/docs#get

 #### Wildcards
-If you wish all functions of an object to be wrapped, simply use the '*' for functionName.
+If you wish all functions of an object to be wrapped, simply use '*' for functionName.
 ```js
 var WrapAll = {
   function1: function () {},